guineveresaenger/chart-technical-on-boarding/README.md

 Make sure you have installed [helm](https://docs.helm.sh/using_helm/#installing-helm)

-#### Appr plugin

-Install appr (application registry) plugin according to instructions here: https://github.com/app-registry/appr#osx provides an nginx ingress controller chart on [Quay](http://quay.io) and you will need this plugin to be able to install charts on your Kubernetes cluster from a chart registry.

 #### A Kubernetes cluster

 You will need to have access to a working Kubernetes cluster with admin privilege (i.e. use GKE)